silviaolinger/autoAuction/README.md

 ## Question and Collaboration
 If you have questions or suggestions, please contact any of the above contributors.

-If you would like to contribute to this project, please fork the repository and then create a pull for your changes.
+If you would like to contribute to this project, please fork the repository and create a pull request with your changes.

 ## Screenshots